MoritzLost/ProcessWireDev/site/03-templating-and-development/01-twig-processwire-setup.md

 {% endalert %}

 As you can see, this section template doesn't output any content on its own.
-Instead, it defines a `section_content` block that the extending template can then fill with content, as well as some parameters for common aspects of content sections (headline, background color, et c.).
+Instead, it defines a `section_content` block that the extending template can then fill with content, as well as some parameters for common aspects of content sections (headline, background color, etc.).
 Here's what the corresponding SCSS can look like (note that I left out the `container` class, which is [borrowed from Bootstrap](https://getbootstrap.com/docs/4.3/layout/overview/#containers)):

 ```scss
 // _variables.scss